-If you have concerns that your child may have a Special Educational Need you should talk to the Academy's Special Needs and Disabilities Co-ordinator (SENDCo), who can advise you.
+If you have concerns that your child may have a Special Educational Need you should talk to the Academy's Special Needs and Disabilities Co-ordinator (SENDCo) or the Deputy SENDCo, who can advise you.

-You should talk to the SENCo about:
+You should talk to the SENCo / Deputy SENDCo about:

 - Why you think your child has SEN.

-- Whether your child learns at the same rate as other children their age.
+- Whether you feel your child learns at the same rate as other children their age.

-- What you think the Academy can do to help.
+- Discuss how the Academy can help.

-- What you can do to help.
+- What you as parent / carer can do to help.

-The SENDCo will meet with the child or young person to gather their views and may observe the pupil and/or conduct some assessments in addition to speaking to class teachers and support staff about the pupil's progress.
-The SENDCo will then use the SEN Code of Practice (2014) and SEND Ranges to decide whether your child meets the criteria to be placed on the Academy's Inclusion Database (SEND Register).
-The SENCO may recommend that external specialist such as an Educational Psychologist should become involved in order to carry out further assessments.
+The SENCo / Deputy SENDCo will meet with the child or young person to gather their views and may observe the pupil and/or conduct some assessments in addition to speaking to class teachers and support staff about the pupil's progress.
+The SENCo / Deputy SENDCo will then use the SEN Code of Practice (2014) and SEND Ranges to decide whether your child meets the criteria to be placed on the Academy's Inclusion Database (SEND Register).
+The SENCo / Deputy SENDCo may recommend that external specialist such as CAMHS, Pediatric team or Educational Psychologist should become involved in order to carry out further assessments.

-If it has been decided that your child has a special educational needs, the academy will put a plan in place which follows the Special Educational Needs Code of Practice guidelines and SEND Ranges.
+If it has been decided that your child has a special educational needs, the Academy will put a plan in place which follows the Special Educational Needs Code of Practice guidelines and SEND Ranges.